TheIoTLearningInitiative/InternetOfThingsSensors/documentation/documentation/I2C.md

 ---

-Talking to our I2C devices using I2CTools is cool, and makes you look interesting, but lets face it  it is not practical enough, and option can be put everything in a shell script but we want to get further than that like writing our own module and for that  lets start creating our grown-ups c program and for that i really reccommend reading the [I2C Documentation in linux](https://www.kernel.org/doc/Documentation/i2c/) (we'll be taking base code snippet from there) and about [i2c-dev library](http://lxr.free-electrons.com/source/drivers/i2c/i2c-dev.c) we will be usingit to develope our C program.
+Talking to our I2C devices using I2CTools is cool, and makes you look interesting, but lets face it, it is not practical enough, and option can be put everything in a shell script but we want to get further than that like writing our own module and for that  lets start creating our grown-ups c program and for that i really reccommend reading the [I2C Documentation in linux](https://www.kernel.org/doc/Documentation/i2c/) (we'll be taking base code snippet from there) and about [i2c-dev library](http://lxr.free-electrons.com/source/drivers/i2c/i2c-dev.c) we will be usingit to develope our C program.

 First lets see if we have what we need in our Edison and equip it  if not.
 So type <font color="blue">opkg list|grep i2c</font> and lets findout if you have something similar to this: